Sidhin-kp/test-codespace2-todo-app/README.md

 go mod tidy

+then in main directory

 docker-compose up --build

 ------------------------------------------------------------------------------
-Then fromtend will listen on localhost:3000 and go in localhost:8008/tasks/
+Then frontend will be listen on localhost:3000 and go in localhost:8008/tasks/